raimuucka/ArduinoSTM32wiki/Using-a-generic-stm32-board-on-linux-with-Maple-bootloader.md

 (or whatever is appropriate for your Linux version)

 Next you need to ensure that upload_router is functional.
-At the time of writing, there was no linux version of upload router in the git repo, so if this is the case, save the following to tools/linux/upload_router and symlink this to tools/win/upload_router (to ensure that the IDE calls the linux version).
+At the time this wiki page was first written, there was no linux version of upload router in the git repo.

 There should be a more up to date version of the upload_router included with the latest code, but the version below will let you see how this works.

+The upload_router script relies on lsusb, dfu-util so if those dependencies are not installed on your system, install them first.

+You also need to compile the usb-reset 'c' program ('c' code is below the bash script on this wiki page).

 ```
 #!/bin/bash